Mayflower Theatre: Foyer redevelopment (2013)

 After the last performance of the musical Strictly Confidential finished, work began on extending the foyer for over a couple of months.
-Along with the new branding and a new logo, the extended foyer of the theatre was opened on 30 August 2013, in time with the first performance of the Mayflower Theatre's first summer youth project's performance of Bugsy Malone.
+Along with the new branding and a new logo, the extended foyer of the theatre was opened on 30 August 2013, in time with the first performance of the Mayflower Theatre's Summer Youth Project performance of Bugsy Malone.
 In 2014, the UK tours of the West End musicals The Lion King and Wicked visited the theatre.
 In 2015, the UK tour of Shrek The Musical visited the theatre, and in 2016, the UK tour of Mary Poppins the Musical visited the theatre.

 Refurbishment (Summer 2018)

 In the summer of 2018, the theatre closed for three months for refurbishment after a 4-week run of War Horse.
 The main focus of the works was within the auditorium.
 All of the seats in the stalls and circle were replaced completely, with the seats in the balcony being re-upholstered to match the new seats.
 The auditorium was also completely redecorated, a departure from the green colour scheme for which the theatre was well known, bringing a new royal red and gold colour scheme.
 In addition to this, many of the front of house areas were re-decorated to match the new auditorium look.

 The main works completed during the closure were as follows: